by Robin McMeeking

 A key thing to remember here is the idea that human perfectibility expressed here is based on material improvements rather than spiritual.
 As life became less focused on survival needs people would become better people.
 This concept is a common thread in all left leaning philosophies since that time.
 We will see further elaboration of this idea in the writings of Karl Marx, John Dewey who wrote prolifically in the early to mid 1900s, and in President Lyndon Johnson’s “Great Society” speech of 1964.

 In Thomas Sowell’s A Conflict of Visions he demonstrates that a key distinction between progressive and conservative philosophies is their attitude toward “human nature”.
 Conservatives regard human nature as constant throughout history.
 They believe that the things that motivate people to good and evil are distributed across all classes and races as they have been since before recorded history.
-Conservative policies are intended to be compatible with it.
-Policies of the left concentrate on providing material goods in an effort to uplift humanity.
+They believe that overcoming the negative aspects of human nature is a personal struggle which not everyone undertakes, and few are completely successful.
+Conservative policies are intended to be compatible with and even take advantage of human nature.
+Policies of the left concentrate on providing material goods in an effort to uplift humanity as suggested above by Condorcet.
 They are indifferent or even hostile to moral and spiritual values.
-The reader is challenged to reflect on this as we proceed.
+They oppose “good behavior” requirements associated with welfare, etc. The reader is challenged to reflect on this as we proceed.

 The Romantic Period and the Industrial Revolution